 Generally, products containing THC should be avoided.
 However, there is a risk of small amounts of THC being present even in products reported to only contain CBD.
 Therefore, caution is advised and you should consult your paediatrician for best practices and advice about giving CBD products to children.

 Where is CBD oil legal?

 The legality of CBD varies across the world.
-CBD is legal in lots of countries, providing the THC content is within a certain level and the manufacturing and producing of it is within the countries’ guidelines.
-However, specific rules vary by country and even the regions within some countries, so you would be best advised to do your research, and check with the country’s laws and regulations before purchasing or bringing your CBD with you.
+CBD is legal in lots of countries, provided the THC content is within a certain level and the manufacturing and production of it are within the countries’ guidelines.
+However, specific rules vary by country and even the regions within some countries, so you would be best advised to do your research, and check the country’s laws and regulations before purchasing or bringing your CBD with you.

 Frequently Asked Questions:

 Belarus, Bulgaria (tighter regulations on hemp-derived CBD requiring under 0.05% THC), Moldovia, Hungary, Moldovia, Romania, Poland, and Russia all have laws that regulate the safe use of hemp-derived CBD as long as there is less THC than 0.2%.

 Technically, CBD oil extracted from cannabis leaves is legal.
 CBD oil that has been produced under a license issued by the Drugs and Cosmetics Act 1940 can legally be used.

 Contrary to popular belief, CBD, even though it is derived from hemp, is not legal in all 50 US states.
 All states have their Controlled Substances Acts (CSA), which are generally the same as the federal CSA.

 You can generally bring CBD aboard a plane as long as your THC content is below that magic.
 3 percent.
 You can only carry liquids or creams of CBD less than 3 oz.